-I am an Assistant Professor of Electrical Engineering at Harvard University, directing the Signals, Information, and Networks Group (SING) at the School of Engineering and Applied Sciences.
+I am an Assistant Professor of Electrical Engineering at Harvard University, directing the Signals, Information, and Networks Group (SING) at the Harvard John A. Paulson School of Engineering and Applied Sciences.

 My research interests include signal processing using methods from statistical physics, spatiotemporal single-photon imaging, multidimensional sampling theory, multiscale geometrical representations, and image processing.

-Research at SING is supported by NSF, Mass General Hospital, and Agilent Technologies.
-I am also grateful to the Croucher Foundation, the MIT Lincoln Lab Scholar Program, the NSF Graduate Research Fellowship Program, and the NCSA Blue Waters Graduate Fellowship Program for supporting current and past members of my group.
+Research at SING is supported by NSF, NIH/Mass General Hospital, and Keysight Technologies.
+I am also grateful to the Croucher Foundation, the MIT Lincoln Lab Scholar Program, the NSF Graduate Research Fellowship Program, the NCSA Blue Waters Graduate Fellowship Program, and Agilent Technologies for supporting current and past members of my group.

 - (05/02/15) SPARS oral presentation: Average performance analysis and phase transitions of ProSparse